DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/bind-to-data/bind-a-report-to-a-union-based-federated-data-source.md

 author: Boris Zaitsev
 ---

-# Bind a Report to Union-Based Federated Data Source
+# Bind a Report to a Union-Based Federated Data Source

 This topic describes how to create a union-based federated data source that combines two tables from different data sources by appending rows from one table to another.